hhan31415/football-correlation/README.md

 Then for each league, we will use R to compute and compile the correlation between total points in the league season and each of these statistics.
 The correlation data will be given by Pearson's and Spearman's correlation tests.
 Removing obvious correlating stats like wins and goals scored, we want to see if for each league, there are any non-trivial statistics that correlate highly to on-field success.

 We then want to compare these correlation numbers across various leagues to explore if there is any meaningful difference between the games being played across Europe and the US.
-In particular, we want to see if there are statistics which have the highest variability of R values across leagues while still maintaining significance.
+In particular, we want to identify statistics whose correlation strength varies substantially across leagues, while still being statistically significant in at least some of them.
 We will later see that a few non-trivial examples can pop up.

 ## Computing Correlation
 The main R file we will be working with is [football_correlation.R](football_correlation.R).
 The main part of this R script is the function league_correlation(csv_path, league_name, manual_exclude), which takes in arguments: csv_path (str) the path for the CSV; league_name (str) the name of the league for labelling; and manual_exclude (vec) a vector of specific columns to exclude, with default assignment
 ```
 c("team_id", "points", "wins", "draws", "losses", "table_position", "matches_played")
 ```
-which are irrelevant stats like team_id (used internally by FotMob to track clubs) or directly correlating stats to points like wins.
+which are irrelevant stats like team_id (used internally by FotMob to track clubs) or stats that are mathematically dependent on points, like winss.

-The function outputs a table of each relevant stat with five correlation values: Pearson's R, R^2, p-value, Spearman Rho, and Spearman p-value, which are then saved as a CSV.
+The function outputs a table of each relevant stat with five correlation values: Pearson's r, r^2, p-value, Spearman Rho, and Spearman p-value, which are then saved as a CSV.
 The following is such a table for the Premier League:
 | stat | pearson_r | pearson_r2 | pearson_p | spearman_rho | spearman_p | league |
 |---|---|---|---|---|---|---|
 | FotMob.rating | 0.89846258 | 0.807235002 | 7.498509e-08 | 0.77044860 | 7.052362e-05 | premier_league |